markx86/uefi-os-template/README.md

 ### Using Vagrant
 This template provides a Vagrant Ubuntu 20.04 LTS VM to use, in order to make the build environment consistent across all computers.
-The VM will automatically setup X11 forwarding to the host (check note under this paragraph), so if you have an XServer running on your host you should be able to run GUI applications (such as QEMU) from the virtual machine.
+The VM will automatically set up X11 forwarding to the host (check note under this paragraph), so if you have an XServer running on your host you should be able to run GUI applications (such as QEMU) from the virtual machine.
 If you're a Windows user you'll need to install an XServer (such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and [GWSL](https://opticos.github.io/gwsl/)) and disable the following features:
 - Virtual Machine Platform
 - Windows Hypervisor Platform